 Reporting to the president at the vice presidential level are the following major areas of the university:

-The Vice President for Development and Alumni Affairs is responsible for, and directs and coordinates, the operations associated with the receipt, management, investment, and administration of resources generated for the university by the University of Florida Foundation, Inc., and the University of Florida Alumni Association.
+The Vice President for Advancement is responsible for, and directs and coordinates, the operations associated with the receipt, management, investment, and administration of resources generated for the university by the University of Florida Foundation, Inc., and the University of Florida Alumni Association.

 The Office of the Vice President and Chief Financial Officer is responsible for the budget, finance & accounting and financial analysis for the university.
 The placement of all financial information into one office allows for cost-tracking measures, better strategic decisions and identifying efficiencies.
 The Chief Financial Officer is responsible for supporting the creation of new revenue sources as the University of Florida progresses toward an entrepreneurial future.